Minor in Criminal Justice

 Ethical Decision Making

-The program instills a strong sense of ethical reasoning and decision-making.
+The minor instills a strong sense of ethical reasoning and decision-making.
 Students will learn to evaluate the ethical implications of actions within the criminal justice system, preparing them to make informed and morally sound decisions in their professional careers.

 Real-World Applications